KWQC-TV: Programming

 In January 2008, KWQC began broadcasting syndicated programs, and NBC network programs in high definition.
 The first two programs aired in the format, Jeopardy! and Wheel of Fortune, are recorded and broadcast in high definition every weekday.
 The Saturday evening reruns of Wheel of Fortune are also broadcast in high definition.
 KWQC's local programs soon followed, converting their broadcasts to HD on October 27, 2010.

-The station also produces a half-hour daytime talk/discussion program called Paula Sands Live at 3:00 p.m. weekdays.
-Hosted by weeknight 6:00 p.m. news anchor Paula Sands, the program focuses on current events in the Quad Cities area, along with a variety of other segments.
+The station also produces an hour-long daytime talk/discussion program called Quad Cities Live at 3 p.m. weekdays.
+The program focuses on current events in the Quad Cities area, along with a variety of other segments.
+Initially, it replaced Paula Sands Live only on Friday's, but following Sand's retirement, the program took over the PSL slot full time.

 On December 2, 2020, KWQC chose not to air a rare Wednesday late afternoon Baltimore Ravens vs. Pittsburgh Steelers game, which had been originally been a Thanksgiving night matchup for NBC Sunday Night Football that was postponed three times in one week due to COVID-19 issues.
 Instead, Sands' daytime show and local newscasts aired as usual, with the station justifying the decision to provide local news and a platform for local businesses during the pandemic that would have been delayed due to a game without any overall regional interest.